-Tuungane: Creating a Healthy Future for People and the Natural Resources They Depend On
+Tuungane: Creating a Healthy Future for People & the Natural Resources They Depend On

 Initial measures to strengthen local governance, and the community development of action plans to conserve ecosystems, set the stage for the continued success of integrated activities.
 Some features of the project include:

 - Community conservation microfinance banks